Fear and Madness

 - Those that fail the saving throw by more than five will be affected by an option from the Long-Term Madness table for 1d10x10 hours.
 (DMG 260)

-- Those that roll a natural 1 have their mind permanently damaged.
+- Those that roll a natural 1 loose a piece of themselves.
 They immediately gain a new flaw from the Indefinite Madness table.
 (DMG 260)

 - Madness adds a new trait to the character, which can be roleplayed to generate additional Hope tokens.